-The NDX Growth & Income Fund (the "Fund") is an investment trust established under the laws of the Province of Ontario pursuant to the Trust Agreement between Strathbridge Asset Management Inc. (the "Manager"), as manager and investment manager, and RBC Investor Services, as trustee.
+U.S. Financials Income Fund (the "Fund") is a closed-end investment trust established under the laws of the Province of Ontario pursuant to the Trust Agreement between Strathbridge Asset Management Inc. (the "Manager"), as manager and investment manager, and RBC Investor Services, as trustee.
 See "Organization and Management Details of the Fund".